Hungaroring: Fans

 While most of the foreign fans are from Germany and Austria, the Hungaroring has traditionally seen a large influx of Finnish fans as well.
 With the loss of the Austrian Grand Prix in 2003, this became the closest Formula One event for fans from other Central European countries.
 However, the Austrian Grand Prix returned again in 2014.
 The 2006–2010 races saw many spectators from Poland due to the participation of Robert Kubica.
 Michael Schumacher's success in the 1990s brought tens of thousands of German fans to Hungaroring each year.
 The trend began in 1992 and continued throughout the 2000s until his retirement in 2006.
 Schumacher won at Hungaroring in 1994, 1998, 2001 and 2004, finishing second in 2000 and 2002.

 The contract is prolonged until 2032, although profits from tobacco advertising have been cut from the equation since such advertising was banned in 2007.

 The Hungaroring is the home of Hungarian motorsport.
-Besides Formula One, it has also hosted the DTM and FIA GT Championship races.
-Since 2011, it also hosts the races of WTCC and WTCR as FIA WTCC Race of Hungary, a public drag race event takes place every month.
+Besides Formula One, it has also hosted the International GT Open, DTM, GT World Challenge Europe and FIA GT Championship races.
+From 2011 to 2022, it also hosted the races of WTCC and WTCR as FIA WTCC Race of Hungary, a public drag race event takes place every month.